gvanem/wsock-trace/README.md

 If `wsock_trace` is not found in one of the above directories, the default `trace_level` is set to 1.

-There is no `install.bat` file for Wsock-trace.
+There is currently no `install.bat` file for Wsock-trace.
 So you should copy the following files (here at GitHub) to your `%HOME` or `%APPDATA` directory:
 ```
   wsock_trace